annamgithub/astrocards/README.md

 ![Astro Cards images](https://www.annaexplores.com/static/astrocards-crud-fa3a1a7ac829081f56f135c466a520da.png)

 ## Introduction
 Astro Cards is a full-stack astronomy-themed flashcard application.
 It was built using ReactJS and Ruby on Rails.
-You can run it locally using the instructions below, or you can view the version that has been deployed online [here](https://guarded-garden-16317.herokuapp.com/) (give Heroku some time to load).
+You can run it locally using the instructions below.

 ## How to Run the Application
 ### Back End